 or company about $5M+ (and god knows how much actual time) to re-create our entire IP Portfolio.

-Good luck with that.
-By the time they actually did, it would all be obsolete - and we’d already
+And, by the time they actually did, it would all be obsolete - and we’d already

 have the next wave of technology developed.

 Who We Are

 that specializes in creating high quality Native Mobile Apps, Responsive Websites, Web Apps, Software,